Jira Integration

 - "Active" = Using project Jira

-- "Using Personal" = Using your personal Jira
+- "Using Global" = Using your Global Jira

 Security Notes

-- API tokens are stored securely in the database
+- API tokens are stored encrypted in the database

 - Tokens are transmitted over HTTPS only

-- Only you can see your personal Jira settings
+- Only you can see your Global Jira settings

-- Only admins of your organization can see project Jira settings
+- Only Admins of your organisation can see project Jira settings

 - Jira credentials are never shared with other users